microsoft/CameraTraps/README.md

 ## demo

-Source for the Web-based demo of our MegaDetector model (we&rsquo;ll release the demo soon!).
+Source for the Web-based demo of our MegaDetector model (we'll release the demo soon!).

 ## detection